The 21cm-galaxy cross-correlation: Realistic forecast for 21cm signal detection and reionisation constraints: Signal-to-noise dependence in bright-galaxy-driven reionisation

-To assess how the SNR depends on the survey FoV, minimum Ly$\alpha$ luminosity, $L_\alpha^\mathrm{min}$, and redshift uncertainty, $\sigma_z$, under different reionisation scenarios, we show in Fig.~\ref{fig_totalSNR_paramspace_MHINC_mod} the SNR for detecting the 21cm-LAE cross-power spectrum for the {\sc mhinc} scenario, in which reionisation is driven by bright galaxies.
-Compared to the {\sc mhdec} scenario, achieving a similar SNR would require either a FoV roughly twice as large or the detection of Ly$\alpha$ emission from galaxies about three times fainter.
-The lower SNR for the same survey parameters arises because, in the {\sc mhinc} scenario, the ionisation field is more closely linked to massive, highly biased galaxies \citep[see][]{Hutter2023b}, which enhances cosmic variance effects relative to {\sc mhdec}.
+To assess how the S/N depends on the survey FoV, minimum Ly$\alpha$ luminosity, $L_\alpha^\mathrm{min}$, and redshift uncertainty, $\sigma_z$, under different reionisation scenarios, we show in Fig.~\ref{fig_totalSNR_paramspace_MHINC_mod} the S/N for detecting the 21cm-LAE cross-power spectrum for the {\sc mhinc} scenario, in which reionisation is driven by bright galaxies.
+Compared to the {\sc mhdec} scenario, achieving a similar S/N would require either a FoV roughly twice as large or the detection of Ly$\alpha$ emission from galaxies about three times fainter.
+The lower S/N for the same survey parameters arises because, in the {\sc mhinc} scenario, the ionisation field is more closely linked to massive, highly biased galaxies \citep[see][]{Hutter2023b}, which enhances cosmic variance effects relative to {\sc mhdec}.